BAJAJ FINSERV DIRECT LIMITED

 7. Allotment of Shares and Listing

-After the bidding closes, shares are allotted to you.
+After the bidding closes, shares are allotted to investors.
 The company’s shares are then listed on stock exchanges, such as the NSE or BSE, allowing trading to commence.

 Types of IPOs